AppleGreen Cottage

 What Makeup Remover To Use On Diy Makeup Wipes?

-Simple, really.
+Simple.
 While you can opt for any store-bought, you don't need to.
-If you have your fav brand, you can continue to use that.
+If you have your favorite brand, you can continue to use that.
 There's also a gazillion of homemade makeup remover infusions available.
-But if you are after natural, easy and inexpensive, you can simply use coconut oil.
+But if you are after natural, easy, and inexpensive, you can simply use coconut oil.
 Tried and tested!

 diy makeup remover wipes